-Do you want to see places but dread the long flights?
+Do you want to see places but dread long flights?
 You're not the only one.

 Almost everything about flying is unpleasant.
-Even worst, anticipating the unpleasantness means the agony of the flight experience starts days before the actual flight.
+Even worse, anticipating the unpleasantness means that the agony of the flight experience starts days before the actual flight.

-So, developing a strategy to get yourself sorted, as the English say, after a flight is really becoming important.
+So, developing a strategy to get yourself sorted, as the English say after a flight is becoming critical.

-Remember, once you arrive everyone expects you to be at a hundred percent.
-If it's a business trip, you're paid to produce.
+Remember, once you arrive, everyone expects you to be at a hundred percent.
+If it's a business trip, you're to produce.
 If it's to visit family, they are excited and looking for happiness.
 If it's a vacation, you are the lucky one.

 Your high hopes can help you resuscitate.
-But given the new realities, here are 7 things you can do to recover your equanimity and reenter the world as humanly as possible.
+But given the new realities, here are seven things you can do to recover your composure and reenter the world as humanly as possible.

 1. Give your body time to deal with jet lag.

 Jet lag can whack you out for days if your travel makes you cross time zones.
-Some trips may be longer but as long as you don’t cross times zones, you will feel better after a good night sleep.
+Some trips may be longer, but as long as you don't cross times zones, you will feel better after a good night's sleep.

 Despite people's claims, you can't escape the impact of a long trip.
 You can minimize it and make yourself not to stress over it.